salemon/robotic_chess_player/README.md

 robotic arm through visual information obtained from a camera to play physical chess against a human.

 The challenges for robotic arms operating on a production line include **detection**, **decision**, and **reaction**.
-These challenges are amplified in making a robotic arm playing chess.
+These challenges are amplified in making a robotic arm that interactively plays chess with a human.
 Developing this robotic system to play chess has given insights into solving problems in [the application of robotic manipulators to manufacturing inspection](https://arminstitute.org/project-highlight-defect-inspection/).